nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your Computer.

+- To check:
+Open a command terminal (Terminal for MacOS, Command Prompt for Windows)
+Type: java -version to check if java is install and which version is installed
+- To install:
+Visit Oracle’s Java 17 download page.
+Download the version for your operating system (Windows, macOS, or Linux).
+Follow the instructions provided by Oracle to install Java 17 on your computer.
+****

-1. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).
+1. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-T13-2/tp/releases/tag/v1.4).

 1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar NomNomNotifier.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)